bmwcarit/joynr/wiki/jee.md

 __IMPORTANT__: if you intend to have your logic make multiple calls to the same provider, then you should locally cache the proxy instance returned by the ServiceLocator, as the operation of creating a proxy is expensive.

+#### Multi-proxies

+It is also possible to target multiple providers with one proxy.
+You can achieve this by specifying a set of domains for the ProxyBuilder / ServiceLocator and a custom `ArbitrationStrategyFunction` in the `DiscoveryQos`, that selects a set of providers.
+See the [Java Developer Guide](java.md#multi-proxies) for details.

 #### The guided proxy builder
 For enhanced control over the proxy creation process, the GuidedProxyBuilder can be used.